Small Business Assistance:

 We are facing a global pandemic, and ensuring the safety of all families from COVID-19 and its impact on day-to-day life is my top priority.
 My office has prepared an informational webpage to ensure workers, families, businesses, and health care providers know their options for relief.
 For the latest on the coronavirus in New Jersey, check the state’s website at covid19.nj.gov.

-Finally, in the face of a global pandemic and deteriorating economic conditions, more and more Americans are experiencing mental health issues.
-The U.S. Census Bureau found earlier this year that three times as many American adults are facing depression or anxiety this year compared to last year.
+Finally, in the face of a worldwide pandemic and deteriorating economic conditions, more and more Americans are experiencing mental health issues.
+The U.S. Census Bureau found that three times as many American adults are facing depression or anxiety amid the pandemic.
 If you feel overwhelmed or in crisis, please know there are resources and people available to help.
 New Jersey has set up a free mental health support line.
 Just call 866.202.HELP or text NJHELP to 51682 for support from 8am to 8pm.

 You can always reach me and my staff in Washington at 202-225-5751 or New Jersey at 973-523-5152 for assistance or further guidance.
 Remember, my door is always open to you.
 We are all in this together.